 In 2012, additional XRF instrumentation, both wavelength and energy dispersive were added.
 A new FEG-QEMSCAN SEM will be added in March to our geometallurgical facility.
 In addition, our metallurgical facilities are being enhanced to provide bench scale metallurgical work, including the addition of rod mills, ball mills, flotation cells and gravity separation and metallurgical expertise to enhance our metallurgical operations.

 Construction has begun on our new 200,000 sq. ft.
 Mineral and Metallurgical complex.
-We expect to occupy that facility in 2013.
+Occupation of that facility started in 2013 and continued into 2014.
 A new generation of ICP/MS has been acquired; we look forward to new packages evolving.
 New microwave plasma ICP/OES technology that runs on air instead of argon has been acquired.
 If testing works out, this will allow us to offer ICP technology in many countries where argon supply is unavailable or prohibitive cost wise.

 2011 saw our entry into building and/or operating mine labs for Labrador Iron Mines Ltd. in Labrador; mine site labs for El Morro project of Goldcorp in Chile; Andacolo project of Dayton Mining in Chile; two labs (analytical and metallurgical) being built and commissioned for the giant Oyu Tolgoi mine in Mongolia; a mine lab for Silvermex in Mexico and operating a preparation lab for Advanced Exploration in Nunavut.

 Actlabs is committed to bringing the most modern technologies and a higher level of competencies to the analytical laboratory for the mineral industry.
 The Actlabs Group has become the world’s leading laboratory group providing Neutron Activation and ICP/MS services.
 We continue to invest heavily in Research and Development of new products so that our clients can be at the forefront of exploration technology.